 - Xfinity WiFi hotspots across the country will be available to anyone who needs them for free – including non-Xfinity Internet subscribers.
 Map of Xfinity WiFi hotspots

-- We are pausing our data plans for 60 days from March 13, 2020 giving all customers Unlimited data for no additional charge
+- Pausing data plans until June 30, 2020 giving all customers Unlimited data for no additional charge

 - Xfinity is now offering eligible university students who live in our service areas and need internet service, a Visa prepaid card worth about two months of internet service.
 No upfront fees, no installation costs.
 After signing up for this select offer, within a few days they’ll get an internet self-install kit, and a few weeks later they’ll receive a $150 Visa prepaid card with a value of about two months of internet service.
 This offer is available to college students who live in households that are not already Xfinity customers, through June 1st.